-Those who think they don’t like dusty old Renaissance paintings of religious scenes (and I’m talking to you, visual development artists and contemporary landscape painters) might find themselves delightfully surprised if they took time to investigate some of the Renaissance painters more closely.
+Those who think they don’t like dusty old Renaissance paintings of religious scenes might find themselves delightfully surprised if they took time to investigate some of the Renaissance painters more closely.

-There are astonishingly great painters in the history of art that go relatively unnoticed because they are eclipsed by the brighter stars of better known figures.
+There are astonishingly great painters in the history of art who often get less contemporary attention than they might because they are are eclipsed by the brighter stars of better known figures.
 One of these is the late Fifteenth, early Sixteenth Century Venetian painter Giovanni Bellini.

 Bellini was on the cusp of several shifting paradigms, the shift from Gothic revival painting to the first flowering of the Renaissance, the shift from egg tempera to the remarkable new medium of oil painting (see my post on Rogier van der Weyden); and the adoption by painters of new ways of handling color and atmosphere, new methods of modeling the human face and form and new approaches to the representation of landscape, all of which were in part related to his experimentation and influence.